railsuser2014/openobject-doc-book-en/1/1_1_Inst_Config/index.rst

  *Installing Open ERP under Windows or Linux for familiarization use should take you only half an hour or so and needs only a couple of operations.*

- *The first operation is installation of the application and database server on a server PC (that's a Windows or Linux or Macintosh computer).*
+ *The first operation is installation of the application and database server on a server PC (that is a Windows or Linux or Macintosh computer).*

- *You've a choice of approaches for the second operation: either install a web server (most probably on the original server PC) to use with standard web clients that can be found on anybody's PC, or install application clients on each intended user's PC.*
+ *You have a choice of approaches for the second operation: either install a web server (most probably on the original server PC) to use with standard web clients that can be found on anybody's PC, or install application clients on each intended user's PC.*

-When you first install Open ERP you'll set up a database containing a little functionality and some demonstration data to test the installation.
+When you first install Open ERP you will set up a database containing a little functionality and some demonstration data to test the installation.

 .. index::